A Back-to-School Health Checklist for Keiki & Parents

 It's back-to-school season, which means pretty soon your keiki will be bringing home reading assignments, art projects and new friends.

-Unfortunately, they also may bring home things like chicken pox, measles, mumps and whooping cough.
+They also may bring home things like chicken pox, measles, mumps and whooping cough.

-These diseases and many others are preventable.
+Thankfully, these diseases and many others are preventable.